Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 ### Authenticate the client

-In order to control permissions to the Key Vault service, or to generate and restore backups of a specific Key Vault, you'll need to create either an instance of the [KeyVaultAccessControlClient][src-rbac-client] class, or an instance of the [KeyVaultBackupClient][src-backup-client] class, respectively.
+In order to control permissions to the Key Vault service, or to generate and restore backups of a specific Key Vault, you'll need to create either an instance of the `KeyVaultAccessControlClient` class, or an instance of the `KeyVaultBackupClient` class, respectively.

 In both cases, you'll need a **vault URL**, which you may see as "DNS Name" in the portal, and a credential object from the [@azure/identity][identity-npm] package which is used to authenticate with Azure Active Directory.